newbiezz101/Map_for_Malls/A_Star_Pathfinder/README.md

-# A_Star_path_finder_testing-restructuring
+# A_Star_Pathfinder
-This repo is for testing and restructuring pygame A* pathfinder for Mall Maps
+This is for testing and restructuring pygame A* pathfinder for Mall Maps

-This will be the place where all the function will be broken down and tested for learning purpose
+This will be the place where all the function will be broken down and tested.

+The final product should be able to generate the paths from one shop to another for the whole concourse level.